 Steven Spielberg's West Side Story film casts Rachel Zegler as Maria

-The hit film is expected to start filming this summer and has announced a release date in 2020
+The hit film has a release date in 2020

-Casting and a release date for Steven Spielberg's upcoming film adaptation of West Side Story has been announced.
+More details for Steven Spielberg's upcoming film adaptation of West Side Story have been announced.

 Set in 1950s New York, the classic musical tells of the gang rivalry between the New York Jets and the Puerto Rican Sharks.
 It is loosely based on Shakespeare's Romeo and Juliet, and features classic numbers including "I Feel Pretty", "Something's Coming", "America", "Cool" and "Tonight".
 It has music by Leonard Bernstein, lyrics by Stephen Sondheim and conception and choreography by Jerome Robbins.